 While in law school, Syed served as a judicial extern to Honorable Thomas S. Zilly, US District Court, Western District of Washington.
 During the summer of 2012, Syed also worked as a Summer Associate at Seed IP Law Group.

 Syed is admitted to the Washington State Bar and is registered to practice before the U.S. Patent and Trademark Office.
-He is a member of the Washington State Patent Law Association.
+He is a member of the Washington State Patent Law Association, and serves on the Non-Traditional Marks Committee of the International Trademark Association (INTA).